grinnell-cs/csc151-images/_eboards/eboard20-1.md

   like `(o fun1 fun2 fun3)`.
 I recall writing something like `(o (cut (+ <> 2)) sqr (cut - <> 2))`.
 [Note that the syntax there
   isn't quite right.]
+* This should hold for every subject: Trying to generate info is better than re-reading.

 ### Particular topics